Get

 Indoor Exercise Ideas for Dalmatians

-Living in an apartment doesn’t mean your Dalmatian can’t get their exercise indoors.
+Living in an apartment doesn’t mean your Dalmatian can’t get some of their exercise indoors.
 There are plenty of activities you can engage in to keep them active and entertained.
 One option is to set up an indoor agility course using furniture, tunnels, and low jumps.
 This not only provides physical exercise but also stimulates their problem-solving skills.
 Another indoor exercise idea is to play interactive games like hide-and-seek or fetch with soft toys.

 These games engage your Dalmatian’s mind and keep them physically active.
 You can also consider using mazes made of cardboard boxes, puzzle toys or treat-dispensing toys to mentally stimulate your dog while providing a reward for their efforts.
 Additionally, teaching your dog new tricks or obedience commands indoors can provide mental stimulation and exercise at the same time.
 Remember to be patient and reward their efforts with praise and some tasty dog treats.